hephaestus-compiler-project/types-bug-study-artifact/README.md

 ## Download the bugs and fixes from sources

+**NOTE 1:**
-If you do not want to download the bugs from the sources, you can go directly to the next section (**Reproduce Paper Results**).
+If you do not want to re-download the bugs from the sources and re-create the bug dataset, you can go directly to the next section ("Step-by-Step Instructions").

-If you select to download and regenerate the initial dataset described in Section 2.1 of the paper, then you will need at least 20 GB of available disk space.
+To download and re-construct the initial dataset described in Section 2.1 of the paper, then you will need at least 20 GB of available disk space.
 At this point, we should note that the generated dataset will probably contain more bugs than the dataset described in the paper because new bugs will have been fixed from the time we downloaded the bugs until now.

-**NOTE 1:**
+**NOTE 2:**
-To complete this step,
-you need to obtain a Github access token
+To run the following scripts successfully, you need to obtain a Github access token
 (see [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)) so that you are able to interact with the Github API.